I skipped my dog’s grooming appointment for three months. Here’s what happened.

 Short-haired breeds (Labrador, Staffordshire bull terrier, French bulldog):

 Brush once a week.
-Bath every 2-3 months unless they get muddy.
+Bathe every 2-3 months, unless they become muddy.
 Nail trim every 3-4 weeks.
-Professional groom occasionally or as needed.
+Professional groom occasionally or when needed.

 Double-coated breeds (Golden retriever, German shepherd, Husky):

-Brush 2-3 times weekly.
-More during shedding season (spring and autumn).
+Brush 2-3 times a week.
+More during shedding season, especially spring and autumn.
 Bath every 2-3 months.
 Nail trim every 3-4 weeks.
 Professional groom 2-4 times a year for de-shedding.

 Long-haired breeds (Cocker spaniel, Afghan hound, Yorkshire terrier):

-Brush daily or every other day minimum.
-Professional groom every 4-6 weeks.
-Nail trim every 3-4 weeks.
+Brush daily, or minimum every other day.
+Professional grooming takes 4-6 weeks.
+Nail trim after 3-4 weeks.
 Ear check weekly.

 Curly and wiry-coated breeds (Poodle, cockapoo, wire-haired terrier):

-Brush 3-4 times weekly.
+Brush 3-4 times a week.
 Professional groom every 4-6 weeks.
-These breeds have continuously growing hair that doesn’t shed normally, so matting happens fast.
+These breeds’ hair grows continuously and doesn’t normally shed, so matting can occur quickly.
 Nail trim every 3-4 weeks.

 Skin fold breeds (Pug, bulldog, shar-pei):

 Clean facial wrinkles daily or every other day.
-Check ears weekly.
-Nail trim every 3-4 weeks.
-Bath every 2-4 weeks.
-Professional groom every 6-8 weeks.
+Ears should be checked weekly.
+Nail trim after 3-4 weeks.
+Bath is after 2-4 weeks.
+Professional grooming is done after 6-8 weeks.

 Signs your dog needs grooming now